Art History postgraduate funding

 Applicants to the Postgraduate Research Programmes in the School of Art History may consider applying for any of the relevant scholarship and funding awards listed on these pages.

-A more extensive listing of scholarships, including scholarships administered by external organisations, is available in the University’s catalogue of Postgraduate Scholarships.
+A more extensive listing of scholarships, including scholarships administered by external organisations, is available in the University’s scholarships catalogue.

 For further details on scholarships and funding, follow @StAfunding.